-"...by their families, by their fathers' houses, according to the number of names..."
+"...according to their families, according to their fathers' houses, by the number of names..."
 (1:2)

 The Jews succeeded in preserving the purity of their families and their pedigrees through such a long and oppressive exile as their sojourn in Egypt, where they were enslaved and outlawed, because they zealously clung to the characteristics that set them apart from the other nations and refrained from conduct that would have led to assimilation.